nam200718/Topology-aware-FDL/README.md

-# FedlEARNING: Federated Learning Topology Research Simulator
+# Federated Learning Topology Research

-`FedlEARNING` is a high-fidelity federated learning research simulator designed to evaluate the impact of network topology on convergence rates and robustness against Byzantine attacks.
+This is a federated learning research simulator designed to evaluate the impact of network topology on convergence rates and robustness against Byzantine attacks.

 By leveraging **PyTorch** for local training dynamics and a modular **Engine-Topology** architecture, this tool enables the simulation of complex multi-tier communication graphs at scale.